LightBurnSoftware/Documentation/CreatingNewVectors.md

 Vector shapes can be modified using the [Boolean Tools](Boolean.md)

-## Text Autoweld
+## Text Auto-weld
-When using script fonts, Lightburn will autoweld the letters together.
+When using script fonts, LightBurn will auto-weld the letters together.
+This can be disabled, as certain fonts misbehave when welded.
+If you notice anything disappear, try turning off the welding for that text object.